-- Specify that if payments and credits reported on the return do not exceed the taxpayer's liability, the taxpayer's return would be treated as if no designation had been made. - If a contribution is designated to more than one account or fund listed on the tax return, and the amount available for designation is insufficient to satisfy the total amount designated, the contribution would be allocated among the designees on a pro rata basis. - Require the FTB to revise the form of the return to include a voluntary contribution designation space for the Fund.
-In addition, this bill would require the return's instructions to include information that the contribution may be in the amount of \$1 or more and that the contribution would be used to support grants for research into Parkinson's disease. - Allow a charitable contribution deduction on the state income tax return for the year in which a contribution is made.
+Specify that if payments and credits reported on the return do not exceed the taxpayer's liability, the taxpayer's return would be treated as if no designation had been made.

+- If a contribution is designated to more than one account or fund listed on the tax return, and the amount available for designation is insufficient to satisfy the total amount designated, the contribution would be allocated among the designees on a pro rata basis. - Require the FTB to revise the form of the return to include a voluntary contribution designation space for the Fund.
+In addition, this bill would require the return's instructions to include information that the contribution may be in the amount of \$1 or more and that the contribution would be used to support the existing California Neurodegenerative Disease Registry Program (Program).
+The Program collects, analyzes data and publishes reports on the status of neurodegenerative diseases. - Allow a charitable contribution deduction on the state income tax return for the year in which a contribution is made.